Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Theory and Methods

 We evaluate the accuracy of the emulator from a leave-one-out cross-validation test: the emulator is trained on all but one of the training nodes, then generates a prediction of the peak function at the removed cosmology, which is finally compared with the actual measurement.
 This test is performed for all nodes and provides an upper bound on the interpolation error, since in this case the distance between the evaluation point and all other training nodes is significantly larger than if all points had been present.
 Moreover, many of these points lie at the edge of the training volume, hence removing them for this test requires the emulator to extrapolate from the other points, which is significantly less accurate than the interpolation that is normally performed.
 As discussed in HD19, the node at the fiducial cosmology was added by hand close to the centre of the $w$CDM Latin hypercube, hence the cross-validation test performed at that single $\Lambda$CDM point is more representative of the actual emulator's accuracy.

 The results from this accuracy test are presented in Fig. \ref{fig:GPR_CV}, again colour-coded with $S_8$.
 We achieve sub-percent interpolation accuracy over data points with $\mathcal{S}/\mathcal{N}<3$, and for all points when testing the $\Lambda$CDM model (shown in thick black).
 We observe in some other models a scatter of up to a few percent for peaks with $\mathcal{S}/\mathcal{N}>3$, but this scatter over-estimates the true interpolation error for reasons explained above.
+In term of accuracy target for the model and other systematics effects, we generally aim for an impact on the cosmological inference that is less than $0.5 \sigma_{\rm stat}$; all dominant effects are documented in Secs. \ref{sec:systematics} and \ref{subsec:results_GPR}.
+Generally speaking, most systematic effects that have a $<5\%$ impact on a small number of elements in the data vector will satisfy this criteria.
 When compared to the statistical error on the DES-Y1 measurement, the GPR emulator's error is always subdominant (see the thick dashed lines in Fig. \ref{fig:GPR_CV}).
 We conclude from this that the accuracy of our model is high enough, given our current data, and that it should introduce no noticeable bias in the cosmological inference.